Table (format)

-A table is an arrangement of information or data, typically in rows and columns, or possibly in a more complex structure.
+A table is a two-dimensional arrangement of information or data, typically in rows and columns, or possibly in a more complex structure.
 Tables are widely used in communication, research, and data analysis.
 Tables appear in print media, handwritten notes, computer software, architectural ornamentation, traffic signs, and many other places.
 The precise conventions and terminology for describing tables vary depending on the context.
 Further, tables differ significantly in variety, structure, flexibility, notation, representation and use.
 Information or data conveyed in table form is said to be in tabular format (adjective).
 In books and technical articles, tables are typically presented apart from the main text in numbered and captioned floating blocks.

+A table cell is one grouping within a chart table used for storing information or data.
+Cells are grouped horizontally (rows of cells) and vertically (columns of cells).
+Each cell contains information relating to the combination of the row and column headings it is collinear with.

 Basic description

 A table consists of an ordered arrangement of rows and columns.
 This is a simplified description of the most basic kind of table.
 Certain considerations follow from this simplified description: